CloudBoltSoftware/cb-applet/README.md

 - `label` is the string that will become the applet's label text in the navigation menus
 - `position` is an array of strings that determine where in the navigation the applet link renders (example applet will render a link `Custom Applet` inside the user-dropdown menu)

+## Getting Help

+The main support forum for CB Applets is hosted in Github [Discussions](https://github.com/CloudBoltSoftware/cb-applet/discussions) within this repo.
+Ask questions, request enhancements, share best practices, and discuss applets with CloudBolt and the CloudBolt community.
+You can also reach out directly to your CloudBolt contacts for help.

 ## Repo Contents